girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Lists/Readme.md

 - By default Ordered lists appear with numbers.

-- But if required then we can change numbers to letters or roman numerals.
+- But if required then you  can change numbers to letters or roman numerals.

-- To do this we need to handle _“type”_ attribute of `<ol>` tag.
+- To do this you need to handle _“type”_ attribute of `<ol>` tag.

 - Possible values are :
   _“A”, ”a”, ”I”, ”i”_